NAVJuanan/Dart_Learning/README.md

 	- Type: is, is! (not is)

-	- Ternary operator -> var voteable = age < 18 ?
+	- Ternary: var voteable = age < 18 ?
 'Too young': 'Old enough';

  - 04_Dart_Loops